Frequently Asked Questions

 - Who will you call in an emergency?

 The client has two choices.
-They can pay the caregiver directly and the caregiver then pays a referral fee to our registry for assisting them in “finding clients”.
+They can pay the caregiver directly and receive a separate invoice from AOS for the registry referral fee.

 The scope of care and services is determined by the client and the caregiver.
 This is a huge benefit for private care (not insurance supplemented care).
 Caregivers do everything from help with gardening, walk pets, engage in activities, take clients to social outings, cook meals, travel, run errands, provide transportation, light housekeeping, laundry, personal care, assist with hygiene related tasks, supervision and companionship, and care for those with dementia and Alzheimer’s.